plan-net/core4/docs/source/install/develop.rst

 contains your git local working tree.
 The Python virtual environment is in ``mypro/.venv``.

-These directories are only created if they do not exist and unless your worktree is connected to a remove git repository.
+These directories are only created if they do not exist and your worktree is not connected to a remove git repository.
 In this case, ``.git`` carries the connection to the remote repository and .repos does not exist.

 Now is the time to create your local core4 configuration in